 4) Follow the Division of Responsibility

 It’s the best way to encourage your child to expand their diet on their own without bribing, pressuring or rewarding on your part!
 The more you pressure the less they eat and like the food anyways.

-If you struggle with picky eating and having your child branch out to try new foods on their own without fights sounds amazing – start by grabbing my 3 videos for picky eaters.
+If you struggle with picky eating and having your child branch out to try new foods on their own without fights sounds amazing – start by watching my free training:

 Jennifer House is a Registered Dietitian, author & mom of 3.
 From Baby-led weaning to picky eating and meal planning, she helps you to make feeding your family easier.